 Mix and Match

 Rather than using just one grated cheese for sprinkling or cooking, prepare a few and mix them together (and freeze them together, too!).
 For example, change things up with a mix of grated Cheddar, Romano, and Monterey Jack, or try combining grated Asiago, Gruyère, and Parmesan.
-Ask the cheesemonger at any gourmet grocery store for other good combos, and remember to choose reduced-fat varieties.
+Ask the cheese seller at any gourmet grocery store for other good combos, and remember to always choose reduced-fat varieties.